nkululekojonas/bin/README.md

 ### Prerequisites

 To use the scripts in this repository, you'll need:
-- A Unix-like operating system (Linux, macOS, or WSL on Windows)
+- A Unix-like operating system (Linux, macOS, or WSL on Windowss)(A lot of these will only work on MacOS)
 - Bash shell (usually pre-installed)
 - Any specific tools or dependencies mentioned in individual script descriptions